Guidelines for 2019

-The objectives of Kinnevik’s remuneration guidelines are to offer competitive compensation to attract, motivate and retain key employees.
+The objective of Kinnevik’s remuneration guidelines is to offer competitive compensation to attract, motivate and retain key employees.
 The aim is to create incentives for the Senior Executives to execute strategic plans and deliver excellent operating results and to align their incentives with the interests of the shareholders.
-The intention is that all Senior Executives shall have a significant long-term shareholding in the company.
+Furthermore, it is intended that all Senior Executives shall have a significant long-term shareholding in Kinnevik.

 The remuneration for the Senior Executives shall consist of an annual fixed salary, short-term variable remuneration paid in cash (”STI”), the possibility to participate in long-term share or cash-based incentive plans (“LTI”), pension and other customary benefits.
 Kinnevik regularly carries out a remuneration benchmarking exercise to ensure that it is aware of the relevant benchmarks for key positions.

 - The fixed salary is reviewed each year and is based on the Senior Executive’s competence, area of responsibility and market benchmarks.

 - The STI shall be based on performance in relation to established targets.
 The targets shall be individual and measurable as well as linked to specific performance, processes and transactions.
 The STI can amount to a maximum of 100 percent of the fixed salary.
 Payment of part of the STI is conditional upon a portion of it being invested in Kinnevik shares, until the Senior Executive has a shareholding in Kinnevik corresponding to his or her annual fixed salary, net after taxes.